Advanced Mobile Location: Geographical availability

 The European Electronic Communications Code mandates that all EU states were required to implement AML by December 2020.

 AML also works when using emergency SMS service on Android phones in some countries.

 Functionality

 AML automatically turns on Wi-Fi and location services on the handset, collects and computes location data, then sends an SMS to the emergency services containing the caller's location, before turning location services and Wi-Fi off again.

 The service can also send the data via an HTTPS POST request to the specified endpoint.
 The country implementing AML decides whether to use an SMS endpoint or an HTTPS endpoint or both.

-Integrating AML with emergency services' computer-aided dispatch (CAD) systems is problematic.
+Integrating AML with emergency services' computer-aided dispatch (CAD) systems can be hard which has led to the development of other systems like What3Words.